Kotlin/kotlin-spec/docs/src/md/kotlin.core/overload-resolution.md

    d.
 Implicitly imported callables (either Kotlin standard library or platform-specific ones).

 When analyzing these sets, the **first** set which contains **any** function with the corresponding name and conforming types is picked.
-As with calls with implicit receiver, for a callable that is a property with an `invoke` function available, the resulting set is chosen as the *lowest priority set* of the set for the property and the `invoke`.
+As with calls with explicit receiver, for a callable that is a property with an `invoke` function available, the resulting set is chosen as the *lowest priority set* of the set for the property and the `invoke`.

 ### Calls with named parameters